If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 What Are Trust Badges?

-While you may not be familiar with the term, you’ve definitely seen these symbols on your favorite company websites:
+While you may not be familiar with the term, you’ve seen these symbols on your favorite company websites:

-In fact, most of us rely on trust badges in the real world, too.
+Most of us rely on trust badges in the real world, too.
 Imagine this scenario:

 Do you open the door or pretend like you aren’t home?